PitPik/circularjs/documentation/API.md

 Using `e.stopPropagation()` or just returning `false` does the same.

 > When dealing with lists, tables or trees you can install the event listener with a `?` on its root element so you can realise event-delegation.
-This speeds up rendering of big ammounts of items as they don't need to register to the event-controller one by one.
+This speeds up rendering of big amounts of items as they don't need to register to the event-controller one by one.

 #### `cr-lazy`